“For even when we were with you, we commanded you this: If anyone will not work, neither shall he eat“

 The problem here regards discernment.
 It appears that the only criterion for some in determining what we should do is “feeling.”
 If it feels right, do it.

 God provides resources through our work.
 A principle of God’s creation is to work for our welfare.
-The only exception are people who cannot work for themselves.
+The only exception is people who cannot work for themselves.